jdspugh/jdspugh.github.io/_posts/2023-02-25-github-pages-jekyll-setup.md

 ```
 ~~~

-GitHub Pages uses the "GitHub Flavored Markdown Spec" that you can browse if you want details on everything that can be done in this markdown flavour: https://github.github.com/gfm/
+GitHub Pages uses the "GitHub Flavored Markdown Spec" that you can browse if you want details on everything that can be done in this markdown flavour: <https://github.github.com/gfm/>

-# Customisation
+# Custom CSS

 Create a file `assets/main.scss`.
 You can place any custom CSS at the bottom of this file e.g.: